plone/training/mastering-plone/volto_talkview.rst

 This extends ``defaultViews.contentTypesViews`` with the key/value pair ``talk: TalkView``.

-When Volto is running (with ``yarn start``) it should automatically pick up these changes and display the placeholder in place of the previously used default-view.
+When Volto is running (with ``yarn start``) it picks up these changes and displays the placeholder in place of the previously used default-view.

 Now we will improve this view step by step.
 First we reuse the component ``DefaultView.jsx`` in our custom view: